MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 ## Import collections through the UI elements collections (preview) tab

-The [UI elements collections](ui-elements-collections.md) tab shows you the collections that are published in the environment you've selected.
+The [UI elements collections](ui-elements-collections.md) tab shows you the collections that are published in the environment you've selected and are accessible to you.

 > [!NOTE]
 > You can only see UI elements collections that you have created or are shared with you.
+The list of collections in the respective Assets library tab is identical to the list available in the portal page for each maker.

 <screenshot with collections tab in assets library>